UML Class Diagram

 Rectangle

-class. - It should have two attributes:
+- It has two attributes:

 width

-- It should have eight methods:
+- It has eight methods:

 ComputeArea

-method to compute the perimeter of a precise rectangleSwap
+method to compute the perimeter of a

-method to multiply the length and width of a precise rectangle by an ratio given in argument as an integer (int
+method to multiply the length and width of a

 Pushing Further (Optional)